AntonioBlago/AntonioBlago/README.md

 <a href="https://www.buymeacoffee.com/antonioblago"><img src="https://git.io/JySno" height="40" align="center" alt="Buy Me a Coffee"></a>

-### Bio 💬
+## Bio 💬

-As a former sport scientist I started my data science journey during my studies at the German Sports University in Cologne, the Karlsruhe Institute of Technology, and the University of Calgary, Canada, with statistical analyses in Matlab and computer simulations.
+As a former sport scientist, I began my data science journey during my studies at the German Sports University in Cologne, the Karlsruhe Institute of Technology, and the University of Calgary, Canada – with statistical analyses in Matlab and computer simulations.
+Early on, I combined my analytical mindset with practical applications by developing several Python-based bike fitting tools, which I now showcase on [antonioblago.com](https://www.antonioblago.com).
-I developed several bikefitting tools in python, check them out on my web page [antonioblago.com](https://www.antonioblago.com).

-I deepened my skills by implementing a business intelligence suite at Ergon International GmbH and am now working a s a data analyst for Ehrhardt + Partner Gmbh.
-During my free time, I enjoy developing financial market analysis tools [tenxassets.com](https://www.tenxassets.com) and sharing the insights through my website and blog articles.
+Over the years, I expanded my expertise by implementing a business intelligence suite at Ergon International GmbH and currently work as a data analyst at Ehrhardt + Partner GmbH.
+My focus: transforming complex data into actionable insights for process optimization, automation, and strategic planning.

-Feel free to contact me on and let us talk about your strategy.
+In parallel, I specialize in **data-driven SEO** with a strong focus on scalable keyword analysis, SERP behavior, and technical performance audits.
+On my SEO-focused website [antonioblago.de](https://www.antonioblago.de), I share custom Python workflows, tools, and insights to help SEOs and content teams make smarter decisions.
+Topics include:

+- Keyword clustering at scale
+- API-powered keyword research (e.g. DataForSEO)
+- Opportunity scoring & topical gap analysis
+- Technical SEO insights & SERP pattern mining
+- SEO automation for editorial planning

+My goal is to combine clean code with sharp SEO strategy – creating transparent, repeatable systems for measurable growth.

+In my free time, I enjoy building financial market analysis tools and documenting what I learn along the way via blog articles and tutorials.

+If you're interested in data-powered SEO workflows or want to collaborate on smarter content strategy: feel free to reach out!

 ### Languages